 Please note that we do not offer fishing charters.

 If you are fishing off your own boat or intend to charter another operator while here please note the following;

 - Bring your own Eskie, Chilly-Bin or Cooler and plenty of ice to store your catch.
 (We cannot supply ice)

 - We do not clean, cook or store your catch at Raiders.

 - Please conduct your fish cleaning/filleting etc on the boat before berthing at Raiders

-- We do not sell fuel.
+- We do not sell fuel or ice.